 Ben Dobson

 For me, the very easy answer is absolutely things should be paused until November.
 If this is such a great plan, why don’t we trust the citizen’s to vote on it?
 They should have the opportunity to do it before the council makes any other decision that would impact that site.
-I am fearful things will move quickly and possibly set in stone before November.
+I am fearful things will move quickly and possibly be set in stone before November.

 Larry Squire